 9. Golf Clubs

 You do not have to play golf to join many golf clubs.
 Just going there will lead you to others who are members.
 Often you can find a partner for a lunch date or at the pool.
-Do not discount the possibility of joining a golf organization.
+Do not discount the possibility of joining a golf organization or country club.

 10. Dance Lessons